Autoregressive Guidance of Deep Spatially Selective Filters using Bayesian Tracking for Efficient Extraction of Moving Speakers: Abstract

 \section{Abstract}

 Deep spatially selective filters achieve high-quality enhancement with real-time capable architectures for stationary speakers of known directions.
-To retain this level of performance in dynamic scenarios when only the speakers' initial directions are given, accurate, yet computationally lightweight tracking algorithms become necessary.
+To retain this level of performance in dynamic scenarios \diffComm{when}{where} only the speakers' initial directions are given, accurate, yet computationally lightweight tracking algorithms become necessary.
 Assuming a frame-wise causal processing style, temporal feedback allows for leveraging the enhanced speech signal to improve tracking performance.
 In this work, we investigate strategies to incorporate the enhanced signal into lightweight tracking algorithms and autoregressively guide deep spatial filters.
 Our proposed Bayesian tracking algorithms are compatible with arbitrary deep spatial filters.
-To increase the realism of simulated trajectories during development and evaluation, we propose and publish a novel dataset based on the social force model.
+To increase the realism of simulated trajectories during development and evaluation, we \diffComm{propose and publish a novel dataset}{develop a synthetic data generation framework} based on the social force motion model.
 Results validate that the autoregressive incorporation significantly improves the accuracy of our Bayesian trackers, resulting in superior enhancement with none or only negligibly increased computational overhead.
-Real-world recordings complement these findings and demonstrate the generalizability of our methods to unseen, challenging acoustic conditions.
+Real-world recordings complement these findings and demonstrate the generalizability of our methods to unseen\diffComm{, challening}{} acoustic conditions.